FIPPA - Some Basics for Faculty and Staff

 Each major unit within the University has appointed an individual to act as the FIPPA Liaison Officer.
 A list of liaison officers can be found at www.uwo.ca./privacy/liaison.html.

-Secretariat.
-He can be reached at email@example.com or at extension 84541.
-The Director of the Information and Privacy Office is Terry Morrissey.
+Tara Oudekerk is the Associate University Secretary and Information and Privacy Coordinator.
 She can be reached at firstname.lastname@example.org or at extension 84543.